Introduction to chords

 Now, let's start off with C major chord.
-C will be the root of the chord, namely the Tonic.
-Then we will use three notes above the tonic: 1- a Tonic (1), 2- a Third (3), 3- a Fifth (5), 4- a Seventh (7).
-Then, I would advice to examine thoroughly the table below "Type of chords" and try to compose your own chord taking examples in the row "Melodic intervals".
-The chord, C-M7, is part of row 3.
-Next, CM7(b5) is part of row 13 and lastly C7, row 11.
+C will be the root of the chord, namely the Tonic (1).
+Then we will use three notes above the tonic: a Third (3), a Fifth (5)and a Seventh (7).
+I would also advice you to examine thoroughly the table below "Type of chords".
+The first example is from row 10.
+Then row 12, 14 and 8.

-- Since it it always placed on the V7 degree, a dominant seventh determines a key signature. (a D7 chord is in the key of G)
+- Since it is always placed on the V7 degree, a dominant seventh can determines a key signature.

-- E7 chord, shows that we are in the key of A, similarly, with D7 we are in G, F7 in B flat tonality, etc..
+- E7 chord shows that we are in the key of A, similarly, with D7 we are in G and so...